manhowong/manhowong.github.io/bio.md

 --

 I think I should stop here as it's getting too long for an internet post about a random person.
-If you are interested, I am happy to provide my CV ([email](mailto:mh.wongg@gmail.com)).
-I also invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/manhowong).
+If you are interested in learning more about me, I am very honoured and am happy to provide my CV (<a href="mailto:{{ site.email }}">email</a>).
+I would also like to invite you to connect with me on [LinkedIn](https://www.linkedin.com/in/manhowong).

-Fall 2022
+November 2022
 Pittsburgh, PA, USA